pragmint/open-practices/practices/automate-database-migrations.md

 ### Version Control Integration
 Integrating automatic database migrations with version control systems is crucial for tracking and coordinating changes among team members.
 This ensures that every modification to the database schema is documented, reviewed, and synchronized with the corresponding application code changes, enhancing collaboration and minimizing conflicts.

-### Environment-Specific Migrations
-Some database changes may need to be applied only in specific environments, such as development, staging, or production.
-Handling these environment-specific migrations requires careful planning and execution to ensure that each environment maintains its integrity and purpose without unintended impacts.

 ### Data Transformation and Migration
 In addition to schema changes, migrations might involve transforming existing data or migrating data between tables or formats.
 These operations can be complex and risk data integrity, requiring thorough testing and validation to ensure accuracy and completeness.
 Generally speaking, it is best practice to avoid breaking schema changes by adding new tables/columns as they're needed and deleting old ones only after ensuring they're no longer necessary.
 It can be tempting to simply update a column in place, which can introduce timing issues during deployments and/or integrity issues during rollbacks.